 Living with diabetes is no simple task, especially your feet.
 They are a common target.
 Therefore, you need proper footwear to prevent any foot complications.
-Often times, people reach for diabetic socks for men and women.
+Often times, people reach for diabetic sock for men and women.
 These are special socks that improve blood flow, stop excess moisture, and prevent foot injuries.
 Spun with high quality fibers, these socks keep the feet drier than normal socks.
 Similar to diabetic shoes, the bottom of the socks have extra cushion to provide support and protection.

-Diabetic socks versus compression socks
+Diabetic socks vs compression socks

 What is the difference between diabetic and compression socks?

 Diabetic socks puts less stress on your feet and legs.
 The socks are also more gentle on your skin.
 They come in less abrasive materials that cause less blisters.
 These include wool, combed cotton, nylon, spandex, and wool.
 Lightweight diabetic socks allow for air to circulate to keep the feet cool.
 Also, the toe area will have flat seams and extra cushion on the heel.
 Flat seams prevents irritation on the toe area.
 More cushioning provides more comfort and support.
+Diabetes socks come in various lengths including no show, low cut, ankle, crew, and knee length.

 On the other hand, people wear compression socks to relieve pain in their legs from standing or sitting too long.
 These knee length socks use strong elastic material to put the squeeze on the legs.
 Compression forces blood back to your heart.
 Therefore, compression socks can stop blood clots and swollen legs.
 Plus, these socks help to prevent deep vein thrombosis (DVT).
 In addition, long distance runners sometimes wear them to prevent tired legs.